pumpncode/Cosmos/README.md

 # Orchid
 The Orchid mod aims to add some mini mod packs that add Jokers that fit seamlessly into the game!
+Created by a small team of dedicated fan artists and programmers that met in the Balatro discord :D